 The flu is a terrible illness that causes fever, chills, fatigue, and body aches.
-At Internal Medicine of Greater New Haven, located in Hamden, Connecticut, you have access to state-of-the-art preventive health care including your annual flu vaccine to keep you healthy all year long.
+At Internal Medicine of Greater New Haven, located in Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, you have access to state-of-the-art preventive health care including your annual flu vaccine to keep you healthy all year long.
 You can make an appointment by calling or booking online for this important part of preventive health care.

 The flu vaccine is an annual inoculation against the flu virus expected for that year.
 This simple injection exposes you to a small and safe amount of the virus so your body can build an immunity against it.